-By taking advantage of all therapy types, the chances for recovery are vastly improved, according to the Centers for Disease Control and Prevention.
-Brain injured patients are frequently helped by entering a comprehensive rehabilitation program.
+Taking advantage of all therapy types improves the chances for recovery, according to the Centers for Disease Control and Prevention.
+Brain-injured patients are frequently helped by entering a comprehensive rehabilitation program.
 A team evaluates a patient's progress after determining deficits caused by brain injury.
-Members of the team are also positioned to provide meaningful testimony in a civil trial.Getting to Know Clients and Their Families
+Team members are also positioned to provide meaningful testimony in a civil trial.Getting to Know Clients and Their Families

-The old adage that someone will not know what a person is going through until they walked in their shoes is true.
+The old adage that someone will not know what a person is going through until they walk in their shoes is true.
 That applies to brain-injured clients and their families as well.
-An attorney needs to provide the insurance company or a jury with a true picture of how the brain injury has affected their client.
-Without spending time with a client, the attorney will lack the information that is needed to do this.
+An attorney must provide the insurance company or a jury with an accurate picture of how the brain injury has affected the client.
+Without spending time with a client, the attorney will lack the information needed to do this.
 It is also necessary to ask a client how they physically felt after the accident occurred.
-Relying on medical records alone may cause the attorney to miss some of this important information.Why Is Pertinent Medical Information Missing?
+Relying on medical records alone may cause the attorney to miss important information.Why Is Pertinent Medical Information Missing?

-Alternatively, the patient may focus on symptoms they believe are more serious or be unwilling to admit to memory loss.
-By asking a client to focus on even obscure symptoms, the attorney may obtain a true picture of the deficits the accident caused and help the client obtain needed medical care.
+Alternatively, the patient may focus on symptoms they believe are more severe or be unwilling to admit to memory loss.
+By asking a client to focus on obscure symptoms, the attorney may obtain an accurate picture of the deficits caused by the accident and help the client obtain needed medical care.

-Building a rapport with the client's family is an important feature of understanding the changes the brain-injured client suffered.
+Building a rapport with the client's family is essential to understanding the changes the brain-injured client suffered.
 A brain injury affects both the client and his or her family financially.
 Families in this situation are desperate for information on their loved one's injury, and it is vital to help them find it.
 Brainline.org is a valuable source of information.Prior Head Injuries and Other Aspects of a Client's Medical History

 Lawyers on both sides will review the individual's medical history.
 The defense will use any prior medical condition to say a brain-injured client is lying about their symptoms and infer it happened before the recent accident.
-After a serious head injury, this may seem like an ugly way to mount a defense, but it is done all the time.
+After a severe head injury, this may seem like an ugly way to mount a defense, but it is always done.

-Our firm dispatches our investigators to the site of the accident to collect evidence against the at-fault party.
-They query witnesses and use accident reconstruction techniques along with video footage to show the incident in real-time.
+Our firm dispatches our investigators to the accident site to collect evidence against the at-fault party.
+They query witnesses and use real-time accident reconstruction techniques and video footage to show the incident.
 We speak with medical experts and treating physicians to determine the extent of the injury and its future effects.
-Once all evidentiary data is accumulated, our lawyers use it to build a strong case for our client.
+Once all evidentiary data is accumulated, our lawyers build a strong case for our client.

 The video below provides a better understanding of traumatic brain injuries.San Francisco Brain Injury Lawyer